 Blue Dragon Cable for AKG Headphones V3

-Other Headphones with this connection: Pioneer HDJ-2000MK2 Professional DJ Headphones & Beyerdynamic DT 1770 PRO Closed studio reference headphones
+Also compatible with: Pioneer HDJ-2000MK2 Professional DJ Headphones & Beyerdynamic DT 1770 PRO Closed studio reference headphones

 The Blue Dragon V3 Headphone Cable has been designed to match the Silver Dragon V3 Headphone cable but with a high purity copper conductor using the Ohno Continuous Casting Process.
 The Blue Dragon V3 Headphone Cable has the same geometry structure as the Silver Dragon V3 Headphone Cable only it uses UP-OCC Single Crystal Copper conductors.